Islamist rebels bomb Somali theatre, killing 6

-At least six people, including two of Somalia's top sports officials, were killed when a female suicide bomber struck a ceremony at Mogadishu's national theatre in an attack Islamist rebels said was aimed at assassinating government ministers.
+At least six people, including two of Somalia's top sports officials, were killed when a female suicide bomber struck a ceremony at Mogadishu's national theatre in an attack Islamist insurgents said was aimed at killing senior government figures.

-While the al Qaeda-allied militants pulled their fighters out of the capital last August, they have struck targets regularly in the heart of the coastal city using roadside bombs, mortars and suicide bombers.
+While the al Qaeda-allied militants pulled their fighters out of the capital last August, they have continued to strike targets regularly in the heart of the coastal city using roadside bombs, mortars and suicide bombers.

-A soldier guarding the newly opened theatre said the bomber had been stopped but the premier's security team had insisted she be allowed in because she was carrying police ID.

-"The suicide bomber was a young, slim lady with plaited hair.
-She wore a veil and carried a police identity card," Mohamed Ali, the soldier told Reuters.
+Witnesses and the African Union said a female suicide bomber was behind the blast in the theatre.

 Al Shabaab said it had targeted government officials and lawmakers with explosives planted ahead of the event, and denied that it had used a suicide bomber.